 Maybe you’ve seen dragon fruits for sale at your local grocery store.
 The red or yellow collection of layered scales looks almost like an exotic artichoke.
 Inside, however, is a sweet mass of white pulp and tiny, crunchy seeds.
 If you want to grow dragon fruit at home, you’ll be rewarded not only with fruit, but also with an impressive, branching cactus vine and brilliant, night-blooming flowers.
 Keep reading to learn how to grow dragon fruit.

+Dragon fruit (Hylocereus undatus), also known as pitahaya, is native to Central and South America and needs year-round heat.
+It can tolerate a brief frost and will recover quickly from any freeze damage, but prolonged exposure to below-freezing temperatures will kill it.
+It can tolerate heat up to 104 degrees F. (40 C.).
 Although it is a cactus, it requires a relatively high amount of water.
-Dragon fruit trees are vining, and need something to climb.
-They are also heavy – a mature plant can reach 25 feet (7.6 m.) and several hundred pounds.
+Dragon fruit trees are vining and need something to climb.
+They are also heavy-- a mature plant can reach 25 feet (8 m.) and several hundred pounds (136 kg.).
 Bear this in mind when building your trellis.
 The best choice is strong wooden beams.
 A decent amount of pruning and tying is necessary in training it to follow the trellis, but dragon fruit trees are fast growing and very tolerant of pruning.

 How to Grow Dragon Fruit